See what drives us forward from our team to our values.

 Employees who receive a car allowance were accustomed to being able to write off their business mileage every tax season until the spring of 2019.
 For these employees, the tax cuts amounted to pay cuts.
 But California reimbursement laws give workers recourse to force their employers to cover any expenses that the mileage deduction used to cover.

-This situation, combined with record inflation and fuel prices in 2022, leaves employers highly exposed to employee complaints, attrition, labor code fines, and class action lawsuits.
+This situation, combined with record inflation, leaves employers highly exposed to employee complaints, attrition, labor code fines, and class action lawsuits.
 That is especially the case if that company pays a standard car allowance to California employees.

 What car reimbursement method complies with California law?